nf-core/website/markdown/events/2021/bytesize-3-code-structure.md

 All nf-core pipelines are also required to have extensive documentation, so the docs directory contains extra documentation in addition to the main readme file of the pipeline.
 The two most important files are the ‘usage markdown’ file and the ‘output markdown’ file.
 The former describes exactly what is needed to run the pipeline and provides a description of different options that the pipeline can use.
 The ‘output markdown’ file describes the output that we expect from all of the nf-core pipelines.
 So these documentations files can not only be read on the Github repository but are also automatically displayed on the nf-core website.

-In the nf-core website there is a page for each individual pipeline, and you can find some tabs on display on this page containing first of all the ‘readme’ markdown, and also the usage docs and output docs of the pipeline.
+In the nf-core website there is a page for each individual pipeline, and you can find some tabs on display on this page containing first of all the README markdown, and also the usage docs and output docs of the pipeline.
 If you look closely, you will notice another tab called ‘parameter docs’, and that displays all of the parameter options that each of the nf-core pipelines take.
 Originally this parameter documentation was also included in the usage.markdown, but now we have an additional characteristic of all of the pipelines and that is the Nextflow schema defining all of the parameters that the pipelines take, accompanied by a short description.

 This schema is then parsed as I mentioned for the nf-core website.
 This is not only used to display the documentation for all of the parameters on the nf-core website, but will now also be used to validate the parameters that are passed to the nf pipelines, and used to launch new pipeline runs with a parameter json file.